Estimated reading time: 17 minutes

 Additionally, this is the exciting part, and we’re constantly talking with our underwriters and reinsurance companies, trying to change these rules and make nurse visits less and less frequent.

 10. Is everyone entitled to apply for life insurance, or are certain people who cannot?
 Ex: heart disease and other diseases.

-Everyone’s entitled to apply for life insurance, and sometimes, however, you just might be declined.
+Everyone’s entitled to apply for life insurance; sometimes, you just might be declined.

-Underwritten life insurance is only for currently healthy applicants or people who are now stable, at least.
+Underwritten life insurance is only for currently healthy applicants or people who are now stable.

-So if you’re undergoing any unusual procedures, any life insurance company is going to ask you to come back at another time.
+So if you’re undergoing any unusual procedures, any life insurance company will ask you to come back at another time.

 So that’s pretty much how it goes industry-wide.

-There is no medical life insurance, where if you wouldn’t qualify for underwritten, you could apply for this.
+There is no medical life insurance; if you wouldn’t qualify for underwritten, you could apply for this.